jhogan/core/STYLE.md

     x = 0; y = 1

-Good
+Good:

     x = 0
     y = 1

 ### Justification
 A line of code should read as a distinct unit of logic.
-In the example above, the assignment of x and y may be related (i.e., the two variables are both being initialized) they are still distinct logical operations.
+In the example above, the assignment of x and y may be related (i.e. the two variables are both being initialized) they are still distinct logical operations.
 A programer's eye is primed to read each line of code as a seperate imperative statement.
 Violating this convention impairs readability.